For First Time Visitors

 Q: Am I able to change my seat for a concert?

-A: Seat changes may be made until 5pm the day prior to a performance and incur a $5 fee per transaction.
+A: In appreciation of your continued patronage, we are eliminating seat change fees as of the 22/23 season.* Seat changes may be made until 5pm the day prior to a performance.
 Season subscribers are obligated to sit in their seats chosen or renewed at the time of subscription, unless circumstances make that impossible.
 If that’s the case, no need to fret – call our Box Office at (541) 708-6400 or email at email@example.com at your earliest convenience.

 Q: What if I can’t use my ticket?

 Refund Policy: ALL SALES ARE FINAL.
 No refunds.
-Exchanges can be made depending on availability and incur a $5 fee per transaction.
-In the event of a cancellation for which there is no rescheduled date, a refund for this ticket may be issued at the option of the management.
+Exchanges can be made depending on availability.
 In the event of a cancellation for which there is no rescheduled date, a refund for this ticket may be issued at the option of the management and may not include additional ticketing fees (i.e., ticketing operations fee, shipping fees, etc.).